mnelson4/yet-another-related-posts-plugin/readme.txt

 	* A new design for the template chooser
 	* Example code display is now hidden by default; turn them back on from the "screen options" tab.
 	* A new "copy templates" button allows one-button installation of bundled templates into the current theme, if filesystem permissions make it possible.
 	* Header information in YARPP custom templates are now displayed to users in the settings UI.
-Available fields are `Template Name`, `Description`, `Author`, `Author URI`, in the same format as plugin and theme file headers.
+Available fields are `YARPP Template`, `Description`, `Author`, `Author URI`, in the same format as plugin and theme file headers.
 See bundled templates for examples.
 * Code cleanup:
 	* Settings screen UI have been rewritten to use `div`s rather than `table`s!
 	* Inline help in settings screen now use WordPress pointers